Warning: Your browser doesn't support all of the features in this Web site. Please view our accessibility page for more details.

 My main research interest is in gamma-ray astronomy, see the gamma-ray astronomy group page.
 I am a member of the VERITAS Collaboration which operates an array of four atmospheric Cherenkov telescopes at the Whipple Observatory in Arizona.
-I have been a visiting scientist at Whipple on regular occasions including six-month sabbaticals in 2004 and 2007.
 I am also interested in industrial applications of computational physics, including radiation processing.

 For a complete list of my astronomy publications from the SAO/NASA ADS please click here

 Discovery of TeV gamma-ray emission from Tycho's supernova remnant, V.A.Acciari, E.Aliu, T.Arlen et al, ASTROPHYSICAL JOURNAL LETTERS, Vol.730, p.L20, (2011)

 A connection between star formation activity and cosmic rays in the starburst galaxy M82, V.A.Acciari, E.Aliu, T.Arlen et al, NATURE, Vol.462, p.770, (2009)

 "Radio Imaging of the Very-High-Energy gamma-ray Emission Region in the Central Engine of a Radio Galaxy", V.A.Acciari, E.Aliu, T.Arlen et al, SCIENCE, Vol.325, p.444, (2009)

 "The first VERITAS telescope", J.Holder, R.W.Atkins, H.M.Badran et al, ASTROPARTICLE PHYSICS, Vol.25, p.391, (2006)